ArasLabs/property-advanced-validation/README.md

 - [ ] In category **Property Validation Rules**:  add rules definitions for ItemType to add advanced property validations to (connected to ItemType Stages).
     - [ ] Promote rules to <u>Active</u> (**If you skip this step the rules will not be in force!**)

-- [ ] For ItemType to add advanced Property validations to add method "pev_ItemProperty_extValidations" to Server Event:  "onAfterUpdate"
+- [ ] For ItemType to add advanced Property validations to add method "pav_ItemProperty_advValidations" to Server Event:  "onAfterUpdate"
-    - [ ] For ItemType to add advanced Property validations to add action "pev_ItemProperty_extValidations"
+    - [ ] For ItemType to add advanced Property validations to add action "pav_ItemProperty_advValidations"
-    - [ ] For ItemType to add advanced Property validations to add method "pev_ItemProperty_extValidations" to Server Event:  "onBeforePromote"  AND "onAfterPromote", if validation shall be done on life cycle promote, as well!
+    - [ ] For ItemType to add advanced Property validations to add method "pav_ItemProperty_advValidations" to Server Event:  "onBeforePromote"  AND "onAfterPromote", if validation shall be done on life cycle promote, as well!

 ## Usage